pananton/busrpc-spec/busrpc.md

 ## API description file

 API description file *api.proto* must always contain definition of the API descriptor `ApiDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the API by means of a nested types.
 All this nested types are described in the subsections below.
-Definitions of other types may also be nested inside `MethodDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.
+Definitions of other types may also be nested inside `ApiDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.

 Apart from descriptor, API description file also contains definitions of [custom](https://developers.google.com/protocol-buffers/docs/proto3#customoptions) protobuf options introduced by the busrpc framework.
-Refer to a [template](proto/api.proto) API description file for more information about custom options.
+Refer to the [template](proto/api.proto) API description file for more information about custom options.

 ### `Errc`